harrellbm/Quartz-Garden/content/Conference Notes/Notes from National Convention 2024.md

 3. Run with the world in conformity.
 Younger people are more tempted to run with the world in conformity.
 4. Pursue Hospitality.
 Rom 12:1-2, do not be conformed to the world.
 Rom 12:9-18 what it looks like to live as a Christian in love.
 Paul talks about how to live as church but also how to respond to the world outside.
 This is a great section on rhythms.

-What is [[LCOS Notes/Rhythms and Patterns/Hospitality]].
+What is [[hospitality]].
 The Greek word is a combination of two words.
 Philo - love
 Xenia- strange.
 Which means love of those who are strange.
 That is what hospitality is it’s messy and hard.